gufett0/verbeth-sdk/README.md

 5. Once handshake is complete, both use their shared secret to exchange `MessageSent` logs:
    - Encrypted payloads using `NaCl.box` and fresh ephemeral keys
    - Bob and Alice filter messages using topics, timestamp, or sender

+✅ If the sender does not yet know the recipient's long-term public key (X25519), they must emit a `Handshake` event.
+This allows the recipient to reply with their key.

+If the recipient’s public key is already known (from a past `HandshakeResponse`, on-chain announcement, or static mapping), the sender may skip the handshake.

 ## Features